dotmenu/dotmenu/README.md

 ### 1.2.1

-Add suport for if/switch selectedIndex instead of using actions.
-(Legacy support)
+Add support for older if/switch statments instead of using actions.

 ### 1.2